nianlonggu/nianlonggu.github.io/_posts/2019-05-27-turtorial-on-SVM.markdown

 **Implementation and Experiments**

-I implement the GDS algorithm to compute the dual optimum and use it to solve the original SVM optimization problem.
-The code is available in my github [SupportVectorMachine/gds-dual-svm.py](https://github.com/nianlonggu/SupportVectorMachine/blob/master/gds-dual-svm.py).
+I implement the GDA algorithm to compute the dual optimum and use it to solve the original SVM optimization problem.
+The code is available in my github [SupportVectorMachine/gdA-dual-svm.py](https://github.com/nianlonggu/SupportVectorMachine/blob/master/gdA-dual-svm.py).
 The change of the hyperplane over iterations is shown in figure [Hyperplane Over Iteration](#hyperplane-over-iteration)
 <a name="hyperplane-over-iteration"></a>
 <img src="https://nianlonggu.github.io/img/2019-05-27-SVM/hyperplane-over-iteration.gif" width="400" hegiht="203" />
 *<center>Hyperplane Over Iteration</center>*